 Goodreads Rating: 4.1

-Shutter Island is famous for being a dark psychological thriller that leaves an open-ended story, allowing readers to conclude.
+Shutter Island is famous for being one of the many dark psychological thrillers on Netflix that leaves an open-ended story, allowing readers to conclude.
 The book recounts a tragic story narrated by Dr. Lester Sheehan, a psychiatrist who used to work at Shutter Island’s Ashecliffe Hospital.

 The protagonist is Edward Daniels, a U.S. Marshal, investigating the disappearance of a woman from the hospital and the supposed illegal experiments being carried out.